Free 4oz Old German Weissa Kase with purchase of $60+ | Additional free 4oz Mt. Valley Sharp Cheddar with purchase of $100+ (while supplies last)

 Posted on

-The United States in 2022 is a tough economy to manage a family farm.
+These days, it is challenging to manage a family farm in the United States.
 Large corporations consolidate and control pricing.
-Large farms can make more product and sell it for cheaper.
+Large farms can make more product and sell it for less than smaller operations.
+And family farming is hard work, no doubt.

-Family farms are a way of life.
-It’s hard work, no doubt.
-But they are a way for families to work side-by-side, just like in any other small business.
-In order to stay in business, family farms must have an outlet to sell their product.
-That is one of the core missions of Goot Essa: to give our family dairy farms a place to sell their milk.
+But family farms provide a way for family members to work side-by-side, just like many other small businesses.
+And like those other businesses, family farms must have an outlet to sell their product.
+That is one of the core missions here at Goot Essa Cheese: to give our associated small dairy farms a place to sell their milk.

-Recently, Wengerd said he has been shipping much more milk to Goot Essa, nearly twice as much as last year, he said.
+“There was a time we didn’t have a market,” Wengerd added.
+“It seemed hopeless for a while.”
+Recently, Wengerd has been shipping much more milk to Goot Essa, nearly twice as much as last year, he said.

 “Something we really do appreciate about Goot Essa is they are dependable, you can trust them for their word,” Wengerd said.
-“If they say they are going to use ‘this much milk,’ we can build on that.”
+“If they say they are going to use this much milk, we can build on that.”

 Wengerd’s goats have free access to pasture and are able to come and go from the barn as they please.
 He also grows some corn and oats for their diet and buys soybeans from an outside farm.
 When asked why he raises goats instead of the more common cow, he said that his family simply prefers goat’s milk to cow’s milk.

-“Tasted several samples and loved every one.
+• Anonymous: “Tasted several samples and loved every one.
 The quality of their cheeses surpassed my expectations.
 The owner was so nice and spent the time taking us on a tour.
 I highly recommend this place.”

-Karen Willar: “Excellent selection of cheese.
+• Karen Willar: “Excellent selection of cheese.
 Tasting of various cheese lead to the purchase of 6 different kinds.
 The blue cheese is my favorite.
 Thanks for a fun outing to Goot Essa…which translates to Good Food.
 And yes, it sure is good!”

-Nancy Quarella: “The cheeses are absolutely delicious, and we enjoyed being guided through a tasting, like at a winery.
+• Nancy Quarella: “The cheeses are absolutely delicious, and we enjoyed being guided through a tasting, like at a winery.
 Prices are very reasonable, and we brought home 9 different kinds.
 Looking forward to sharing them with friends.”

 Written by Sean Yoder